perfguru87/perftracker/README.md

 So then you will be able to manage hardware locking on the 'Hosts' tab

+### Configuring the hardware lock types

+Perftracker lets you mark the hosts as locked.
+You can configure needed lock types in the admin panel:
+$PERF_TRACKER_URL/admin/perftracker/hwfarmnodelocktypemodel/

+For example it can be useful to have the types like: Under maintenance; Autotest; Manual test; Permanent assignment; etc

 ### Managing the regressions

 1. Create a regression in Django admin panel with a TAGNAME: